divtummala/springboard/README.md

-This is the repo for the london borough case study.
+This is the repo for Springboard coursework.